-In an article covering Jeremy Siegel’s book, The Future For Investors: Why the Tried and True Triumph Over the Bold and the New, you'll find an interesting statistic provided by the professor:
+In Jeremy Siegel’s book, The Future For Investors: Why the Tried and True Triumph Over the Bold and the New, you'll find some interesting figures:

 Between 1950 and 2003, IBM grew revenue at 12.19% per share, dividends at 9.19% per share, earnings per share 10.94%, and sector growth of 14.65%.
 At the same time, Standard Oil of New Jersey (now part of Exxon Mobile) had revenue per share growth of only 8.04%, dividend per share growth of 7.11%, earnings per share growth of 7.47%, and sector growth of negative 14.22%.

-The performance difference comes from those seemingly paltry dividends: Despite the much better per share results of IBM, the shareholders who bought Standard Oil and reinvested their cash dividends would have over 15-times the number of shares they started with while IBM stockholders had only 3-times their original amount.
-This also goes to demonstrate Benjamin Graham’s assertion that although the operating performance of a business is important, price is paramount.
+The performance difference comes from dividends.
+Despite the much better per-share results of IBM, the shareholders who bought Standard Oil and reinvested their cash dividends would have over 15 times the number of shares they started with.
+In contrast, IBM stockholders had only three times their original amount.

 - Aggregate cash dividends of around $1,065,720

-Another cause for celebration is that at the current dividend rate of $3.00 per share, you are set to collect $105,204 in dividend income over the coming twelve months.
+Another cause for celebration is that if they were to have a dividend rate of $3.00 per share, you are set to collect $106,077 in dividend income over the coming twelve months.

 Those seemingly small dividend checks did that.
-By reinvesting dividends, you ended up with $2,694,348 in in surplus wealth from the capital gains and dividends generated on the shares purchased with your original dividends, setting off a virtuous cycle.
+By reinvesting dividends, you ended up with $2,694,348 in surplus wealth from the capital gains and dividends generated on the shares purchased with your original dividends.